MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-recurring-invoicing.md

 ---
-title: Work with recurring revenue| Microsoft Docs
+title: Work with recurring revenue
 description: Learn about the available options to automate sending subscription invoices to your customers and register recurring revenue.
 author: AndreiPanko
 ms.service: dynamics365-business-central